wcupa2021classroom/autofeedback-s/README.md

 	- timeout: Sets a timeout on how long the program can run and still be considered a "passing" test.
 Time is in minutes.
 		- ***Note:*** the `timeout` attribute of the test will not halt execution.
 Prefixing `run` commands with `timeout XX` will halt execution after XX seconds.
 		- Failing to include the Linux `timeout` command in your `run` attribute may result in infinite loops or other code issues consuming a large portion of GitHub Actions minutes for your organization.
 	- points: This is the integer number of points that the test is worth.
 It is all or nothing, no partial points are possible within a given test.
-If partial credit is needed, you must split up the test.
+If partial credit is needed, you must split up the test. (if points is not included on any tests, then the number of tests passed will be used as points.
 	- extra: This attribute should be present (and set to `true`) only if the test is considered extra credit and should not count toward the total points possible.
+This can also be used to assign partial credit for a particular part.
 - The output from the test suite that would be run by [resources/.github](resources/.github) will look like this:\
 ![Output screenshot from test runner](resources/runner-output.png)